PRIVACY POLICY

 Personal Data

-Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) and the Data Protection Act 2018 (collectively, “the Data Protection Legislation”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
+Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) and the Data Protection Act 2018 (collectively, “the Data Protection Legislation”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person’.

 Personal Data is any information relating to you that enables you to be identified.

-The Personal Data the Firm may collect about you might include your name, role, firm name, email address, LinkedIn profile URL and business address; it may also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.
+The Personal Data the Firm may collect about you might include your name, role, firm name, email address, LinkedIn profile URL and business address; it may also cover less obvious information such as identification numbers, electronic location data and other online identifiers.

 Your Rights